fullc0de/HKKTagWriteView/README.md

 HKKTagWriteView
 ===============

-The smart input custom view for Evernote app style tagging.
+This is an input custom view like Evernote app style tagging.